barbarapawlowskaa/SNP_explorer/README.md

 ## Features

-  Annotates variants using RSIDs or queries Ensembl to resolve missing RSIDs.
+1. Annotating variants using RSIDs or queries Ensembl to resolve missing RSIDs.
-  Queries dbSNP for clinical and frequency annotations.
+2. Querying dbSNP for clinical and frequency annotations.
-  Filters variants based on presence of RSID, clinical significance, and optional gene input.
+3. Filtering variants based on presence of RSID, clinical significance, and optional gene input.
-  Generates an HTML summary report and a CSV export of results.
+4. Generating an HTML summary report and a CSV export of results.